ahmet-cetinkaya-core/my-readme-template/README.md

 ## ⚖️ License

-Distributed under the MIT License.
+Distributed under the LICENSE_ License.
 See `LICENSE` for more information.

 ## 📧 Contact